-Explanation: The proposed action includes development of partially vegetated spaces, which would require permanent removal of about 4.5 acres of regularly mowed, low-growing lawn vegetation and up to 12 mature conifer trees and low growing rhododendron shrubs.
+Explanation: The proposed action includes development of partially vegetated spaces, which would require permanent removal of about 4.2 acres of regularly mowed, low-growing, lawn vegetation and removal of up to 18 mature conifer trees and low growing rhododendron shrubs.
 No special-status plant species or suitable habitat are present within or near the project site.
 Therefore, the proposed action would have no effect on special-status plant species or habitats.

-- Implement a BPA-approved revegetation plan as soon as practicable after disturbance. - Revegetate disturbed areas with a native seed mix appropriate for the region, as soon as practicable after project completion. - Adhere to the Tree, Vegetation, and Soil Plan (TVSP), which is consistent with the City of Vancouver Municipal Code 20.770, Tree, Vegetation, and Soil Conservation.
+- Implement a BPA-approved revegetation plan as soon as practicable after disturbance. - Revegetate disturbed areas with a native seed mix appropriate for the region, as soon as practicable after project completion. - Work with the City of Vancouver to communicate BPA's tree removal needs and landscaping plans, and adhere to the Tree, Vegetation, and Soil Plan (TVSP), which is consistent with the City of Vancouver Municipal Code 20.770, Tree, Vegetation, and Soil Conservation, when feasible.